-The Whitby Mall, which is located at 1615 Dundas Street East, Whitby, Ontario, is a 149,842 sq. ft. (representing the Trust's pro rate interest) mixed use commercial property anchored by Sobeys with a mix of retail, office and medical tenants together with repositioning opportunities.
-As of December 31, 2022, the property was 85.2% occupied.
+The Whitby Mall, which is located at 1615 Dundas Street East, Whitby, Ontario, is a 149,154 sq. ft. (representing the Trust's pro rata interest) mixed use commercial property anchored by Sobeys with a mix of retail, office and medical tenants together with repositioning opportunities.
+As of December 31, 2023, the property was 90.8% occupied.